tcatm/l3roamd/README.md

 # Intercom Packets

 This documents version 1 of the packet format.
+Please refer to roaming.pu and roaming.atxt for a sequence diagram of the roaming cycle.

 Intercom packets are UDP-packets that can be interchanged using the node-client-IP or the multicast-address as destination.